Who We Are & Our History

 • continued development of integrated pest management techniques

-• a firm commitment to a chemical-free selection process
+• a firm commitment to a synthetic-free selection process

 • and: Establishment of a strict Breeder-queen Selection Criteria: